Probabilistic Numerical Methods for Partial Differential Equations and Bayesian Inverse Problems: Implementation

 Particular choices of $L$ are suggested from Bayesian decision theory.
-For example, the standard optimality criteria ``A-optimality'' seeks to minimise $L[\bm{\Sigma}] = \trace[\bm{\Sigma}]$, while another standard criteria, ``D-optimality'', takes $L(\bm{\Sigma}) = \det[\bm{\Sigma}]$.
+For example, an A-optimal design minimises $L[\bm{\Sigma}] = \trace[\bm{\Sigma}]$, while a D-optimal design minimises $L(\bm{\Sigma}) = \det[\bm{\Sigma}]$.
 Both A- and D-optimality can be motivated from a Hilbert-space perspective on posterior uncertainty.
-In particular, the A-optimality criteria above is equivalent to minimising the trace of the posterior covariance operator $\int_D \sigma(\bm{x})^2 \mathrm{d}\bm{x}$, while D-optimality minimises the volume of the uncertainty ellipsoid \citep{Alexanderian2014a}.
+The A-optimality criterion is equivalent to minimising the trace of the posterior covariance operator $\int_D \sigma(\bm{x})^2 \wrt\bm{x}$, while D-optimality minimises the volume of the uncertainty ellipsoid \citep{Alexanderian2014a}.